|

 162. library

-a depository built to contain books and other materials for reading and study
+a place containing books and other materials for reading

 163. linen